WormBase/db-migration/_sources/user/setup.txt

 Python package management
 -------------------------
-pip_ is used to manage Python packages.
+pip3_ is used to manage Python packages.

 The ``--user`` flag instructs pip to install packages in your home directory.